npm/npmo-docs/cli/configuration.md

  ```

 <a name="pointing-your-client-to-the-registry"></a>
-## Pointing your client to the Enterprise registry
+## Pointing Your Client to the Enterprise Registry

 Once you have an up-to-date client, you can configure it to install from and
 publish to your private npm Enterprise registry.